 The MSC consists of the following elements: EOS (Electro-Optical Subsystem), PDTS (Payload Data Transmission Subsystem), PMU (Payload Management Unit), and the interconnection harness.

-• EOS itself comprises the optical module including optical components and optical structure, Pan FPA (Focal Plane Assembly), MS FPA, and two CEU (Camera Electronics Unit), CEU-Pan and CEU-MS. A Ritchey-Chretien telescope type with large aperture (60 cm diameter) is being used.
+• EOS itself comprises the optical module including optical components and optical structure, Pan FPA (Focal Plane Assembly), MS FPA, and two CEU (Camera Electronics Unit), CEU-Pan and CEU-MS. A Ritchey-Chretien telescope type with a large aperture (60 cm diameter) is being used.

-• PDTS consists of DCSU (Data Compression Storage Unit), DLS (Data Link System) including CCU (Channel Coding Unit), and QTX (QPSK Transmitter), and APS (Antenna Pointing System).
+• PDTS consists of DCSU (Data Compression Storage Unit), DLS (Data Link System) including CCU (Channel Coding Unit), QTX (QPSK Transmitter), and APS (Antenna Pointing System).

 The PMU controls the overall MSC system, using dedicated communication channels (RS-422); it communicates with the spacecraft via the MIL-STD-1553B bus.
-MSC operations support includes programmable gain and offset to allow for in-flight adaptation of the instrument sensitivity to the landscape luminosity.
+MSC operations support includes programmable gain and offsets to allow for in-flight adaptation of the instrument sensitivity to the landscape luminosity.
 Gains and offsets are selectable by command.
 In addition, MSC provides a calibration function.
-Actually, there are three different calibration functions: 1) the radiometric, 2) NUC (Non Uniformity Correction), and 3) the focus calibration function in order to use the image data accurately.
+Actually, there are three different calibration functions: 1) the radiometric, 2) NUC (Non-Uniformity Correction), and 3) the focus calibration function in order to use the image data accurately.
 51) 52)

-TDI (Time Delay Integration) techniques are being employed for panchromatic imagery up to level 32 to enhance the SNR and to support observations in low-light conditions.
+TDI (Time Delay Integration) techniques are being employed for panchromatic imagery up to level 32 to enhance the SNR and support observations in low-light conditions.
 MSC features the support modes of a) automatic normal operation and b) of stereo imaging.
-The latter is being accomplished by the agility of the spacecraft, i.e. tilting the S/C either in roll (up to ±56º) and/or in pitch (up to ±30º).
+The latter is accomplished by the agility of the spacecraft, i.e. tilting the S/C either in roll (up to ±56º) and/or in pitch (up to ±30º).

 The control parameters of MSC are: